jc7344/Unnamed-Article/figures/Screen Shot 2016-12-13 at 9.30.59 PM/caption.md

-Above, the values under the column 'CB Link ID' are processed to extract only the numerical portion
+<sub>Above, the values under the column 'CB Link ID' are processed to extract only the numerical portion</sub>